Besag-Clifford e-values for unnormalized testing: Introduction

 Unnormalized test functions also appear in composite hypothesis testing.
 For a simple null and composite alternative, if $\hat q$ is a pre-trained model for the alternative hypothesis, then $T^\prime(x) = \hat q(x)/p(x)$ is an e-value.
 And yet, $T(x) = \hat q^{\tx{MLE}}(x)/p(x)$, where $q^{\tx{MLE}}(x)$ is the maximized likelihood over the alternative, is conceptually appealing for testing and dominates $T^\prime(x)$, but $T(x)$ is often not an e-value and is thus technically unnormalized.

 In this article, we use simulations from the null to normalize $T(x)$ into an e-value, allowing for valid unnormalized testing.
 However, we do not assume that we can simply sample exactly from $P$, which would be a strong assumption.
-However, we will assume that we can construct a Markov Chain with $P$ as its mixing distribution, but without any knowledge or bound on the mixing times, which is a much weaker assumption.
+Instead, we will assume that we can construct a Markov Chain with $P$ as its mixing distribution, but without any knowledge or bound on the mixing times, which is a much weaker assumption.
+For example, one can construct a Markov chain whose unique stationary distribution is $P$ with the Metropolis-Hastings algorithm \citep{metropolis1953equation}, so long as the proposal mechanism is chosen carefully.

 Our approach is motivated by the following property.
 If $Y^{(1)}, \dots, Y^{(M)}$ are generated in a manner so that, if $X \sim P$, then $(X, Y^{(1)}, \dots, Y^{(M)})$ are exchangeable, then

 is a valid p-value for any nonnegative test statistic $T(X)$. $\textbf{1}(\hat P^{\tx{gof}} \leq \alpha)$ is a level-$\alpha$ test and known as a goodness-of-fit test or a Monte Carlo test.
 The choice of $T(x)$ is arbitrary but has an impact on power; it is often advantageous to include information on the alternative, $Q$, when specifying $T(x)$.
 The numerator of equation \eqref{eq:gof-p-value} computes the rank of $T(X)$ among $(T(X), T(Y^{(1)}), \dots, T(Y^{(M)}))$, and so we reject $P$ when $T(X)$ is large relative to $T(Y^{(m)})$ for $m=1, \dots, M$.
 There are several methods for obtaining MCMC samples that are exchangeable with $X$ under the null, most notably the parallel method of \cite{besag1989generalized}, which we review below (Section~\ref{section:MCMC}).
 Since $\hat P^{\tx{gof}}$ is a p-value, there is no general guarantee for post-hoc or data-dependent stoppage validity.
 However, the ratio of $T(X)$ to the mean of $T(X), T(Y^{(1)}), \dots, T(Y^{(M)})$, or the ``soft-rank," is an e-variable \citep{wang2022false} under the null exchangeability assumption underlying equation \eqref{eq:gof-p-value}. \begin{prop} For testing a null $\mathcal P$ against an alternative $\mathcal Q$ using observed data $X$, if $(X, Y^{(1)}, \dots, Y^{(M)})$ are exchangeable for any $P \in \mathcal P$, then